red-collar-official/flutter_kore/docs/migration.md

 # Migration tips

-It can be not that hard to migrate from other architecture since most of components can be disabled and not used.
+It can be easy to migrate from other architecture since most of components can be disabled and not be used.
+This way you can connect components one by one.

 More info about disabling components can be found [here](./disabling_components.md).